sipb/interstellar/README.md

 1. In another terminal, run `npm start`

 #### Client
-1. From repo root, run `npm run start` to start a server providing the client
+1. From repo root, run `npm run hotloader` to start a server providing the client
 1. Navigate to the indicated address (probably `http://localhost:5000/`)